kanjieater/SubPlz/subplz/auto/readme.md

   # [REQUIRED] The subtitle extension to check for.
 If a video is missing a
   # sub with this extension, a job will be created.
   target_sub_extensions:
-    - ".tl.srt"  # Native Target Language (from extraction)
+    - ".ae.srt"  # Native Target Language (from extraction)
     - ".as.srt"  # Alass Synced
     - ".av.srt"  # Alass Variant AI Synced
     - ".ak.srt"  # KanjiEater/SubPlz Synced